Eldoir/eldoir/README.md

 ## I'm a game dev, in Unity, Unreal and everything else!

-- 🎮 I have a [website][website] dedicated to my projects
+- 🔗 I have a [website][website] dedicated to my projects
-- 🌱 I’m currently learning everything I can 🤣
+- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking for a job in the video game industry
+- 🎮 I’m looking for a job in the video game industry
 - 🥅 2020 Goals: Try Construct 3 and Godot
 - ⚡ Fun fact: I pour my cereals before milk (like every sane person does).